pnsaevik/fscacher/README.md

 ## Features

 * Execute a series of python commands which returns serialized results
-* (not implemented) Rename results according to the command name and arguments
+* Rename results according to the command name and arguments
 * (not implemented) Re-use precomputed results
 * (not implemented) Specify suffix to be appended to file names
 * (not implemented) Auto-serialization for commands that returns objects